Good Life (Inner City song): Critical reception

+Pan-European magazine Music & Media said, "If you thought 'Big Fun' was good, then check this out.
+Same basic formula but more melody.
+Funky and smouldering."
+Upon the 1998 remix, Music Week wrote, "Guaranteed to cut through the winter cold, this uplifting update of the 1988 house classic adds acoustic guitar flourishes, warm synth washes and Spanish vocals to the original."
+Alf Billingham from The Observer deemed it "another unequivocal slab of techno hi-tech".
+Matthew Cole from the Record Mirror Dance Update named it Inner City's "finest moment".
+Barry Walters for The San Francisco Examiner concluded that as evident in club hits like "Good Life", "Grey has a voice to be reckoned with.
+Exuberant, exultant and yet relaxed, it can lovingly rap itself around notes and emotions other singers strain to reach.
+And it won't let go."
+Alex Kadis from Smash Hits praised it as a "smashing dance single", stating that "singing girlie person, Paris Grey, has the perfect voice for house-type records."

 Chart performance

-"Good Life" was very successful globally, peaking at number-one in Finland and on both the Canadian RPM Dance/Urban chart and the US Billboard Hot Dance Club Play chart.
-In Europe, it made it to number two in West Germany, being held off the top spot by Robin Beck's "First Time".
-It entered the top 10 also in Belgium (7), Ireland (6), the Netherlands (4), Norway (10), Sweden (9), Switzerland (5), and the United Kingdom.
-In the latter, it peaked at number four in its fifth week at the UK Singles Chart, on January 1, 1989.
-It spent two weeks at that position.
-Additionally, "Good Life" was a top 20 hit in Austria (12) and a top 30 hit in Italy (22).
-In Oceania, it reached number eight in New Zealand and number 52 in Australia.
+"Good Life" peaked at number one in Finland, and on both the Canadian RPM Dance chart and the US Billboard Dance Club Play chart.
+In Europe, it reached number two in West Germany.
+It spent 17 weeks within the West German Singles Chart, with six weeks inside the top 10.
+"Good Life" also entered the top 10 Belgium, Ireland, Luxembourg, the Netherlands, Norway, Sweden, Switzerland, and the United Kingdom.
+In the UK, it peaked at number four during its fifth week on the UK Singles Chart, on January 1, 1989.
+It spent two weeks at that position and 12 weeks within the chart.
+"Good Life" was additionally a top-20 hit in Austria and a top 30 hit in Italy.
+In Oceania, it reached numbers eight and 52 in New Zealand and Australia, respectively.
 On the US Billboard Hot 100, it peaked at number 73.